briandenicola/kubernetes/cncf/crossplane-with-kubevela/README.md

-# ⚠️EXPERIMENTAL ⚠️

 # Overview

-This repository is a demonstration of using Crossplane with KubeVela in Azure on AKS.
+This repository is a demonstration of using Crossplane/Upbound with KubeVela in Azure on AKS.
+It is currently a work in progress

 * [Crossplane](https://www.crossplane.io/) is an open source Kubernetes add-on that transforms your cluster into a universal control plane.
 Crossplane enables platform teams to assemble infrastructure from multiple vendors, and expose higher level self-service APIs for application teams to consume, without having to write any code.
 * [KubeVela](https://kubevela.io/docs/) is a modern software delivery control plane that strides to make deploying and operating applications across today's multi-cloud environments easier, faster and more reliable.